 Try AmazonBasics Foldable Drying Rack – White

-15. Grow some flavor
+15. Grow some flavor with a frugal garden

 Instead of buying pricey spices, try growing your own herb garden.
 We live in a condo, so a garden is not an option; however, a window herb garden works great and my sons can’t wait to plant the seeds and watch them grow.

-Try Sustainable Seed Company Windowsill Herb Garden Kit, Indoor Herb Garden Kit Complete with a 10 Variety Non GMO Heirloom Herb Seed Collection
+Try Sustainable Seed Company Windowsill Herb Garden Kit, Indoor Herb Garden Kit Complete with a 10 Variety Non-GMO Heirloom Herb Seed Collection

 16. Find free or frugal family things to do